EvgenHi/vdksf_guessing_game/README.md

 # vdksf stands for \*_not yet invented_\*
 This library makes you able to embed in your project a simple guessing game.

-Next version will include message customization.
+Next version will include messages customization.

 <details>
   <summary>What is project purposes?</summary>